ggrecow/auralization_master/README.md

 # 3. How to use the framework / Quick start

+1. Download or clone this repository to your local computer.
+One way to do that is to press the button 'Code' -> Choose 'Download ZIP' and unzip somewhere).

+2. After that, you need to add the relevant folders of the toolbox to the path of your MATLAB.
+Open and run the `startup_auralization.m` script to automatically perform this task.
+In order to avoid conflicts, the `startup_auralization.m` needs to be used every time MATLAB is (re)started.
+Note that third party software used by the framework are distributed (in original form) together with this package in the `third_party` folder.
+These are automatically installed using the `startup_auralization.m` code.

+3. The `run_auralization.m` code provides examples on how to call the auralization framework.

 <!-- >  Installation instructions (dependencies, setup).

 Example scripts or functions for typical workflows.